cyberbotics/webots-doc/reference/camera.md

 recommend to use the `wb_camera_image_get_*`-like functions to access the buffer because the internal format could change.

+> **note**: The Matlab API uses a language-specific representation of color images consisting of a 3D array of RGB triplets.
+Please look at the `Matlab example` in the `wb_camera_get_image` function's description.

 #### Range-Finder

 The range-finder camera allows to get depth information (in meters) from the